alamiamin3/Inception-42/README.md

 RUN apt-get update && \
     apt-get install -y mariadb-server

-# Copy the custom MariaDB server configuration file to the container
-# - `./conf/50-server.cnf` is the local configuration file for MariaDB
-# - `/etc/mysql/mariadb.conf.d/50-server.cnf` is the target location in the container where the configuration file will be placed
-COPY ./conf/50-server.cnf /etc/mysql/mariadb.conf.d/50-server.cnf

 # Copy the contents of the local 'tools' directory to the '/tools' directory in the container
-# This directory may contain scripts or other files needed for setting up or configuring MariaDB
+# This directory contain a script  needed for setting up or configuring MariaDB
 COPY ./tools /tools

 # Set the working directory to '/tools'